teambit/bit/README.md

 ### Use components

-Once adding an import statement to one of your components, the dependency is added as a dependency for the given component.
+After creating a new component, starting using it by adding an import statement in one of your workspace components.

 ```ts
 import { Button } from '@owner-name/buttons.button';